BBArikL/BDBot/README.md

     - More about branches: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches
   - The bot is considered complete feature-wise (but not comic-wise).
   - The bot is on UTC time.
 The daily comic post happen at 6:00 AM UTC daily.

+## Privacy FAQ
+- What information is collected by the bot?
+  - If you only use the bot time to time: None!
+  - If you subscribed to comics for your server:
+    - The guild ID
+    - The preferences about how to mention in the chat
+    - The role ID to mention (if provided)
+    - The subscribed channels ID
+    - Information about which comics to send and when it needs to be sent
+  - If you submitted a request (to prevent abuse and relevance):
+    - Discord Username
+    - Discord discriminator
+    - Date and time of the request
+    - The request
+    - If you want to delete this information (and the associated requests), use `/request_delete`